 And just as if you were on a racetrack with your foot down on the accelerator in your Porsche, if you sped past Saturn trundling along in his 1968 Morris Minor, there would be a moment when it seems as though Saturn moves backwards as you overtake him.
 The video below shows this very well.

-Unfortunately the example is Mars but the concept is exactly the same.
+The example is Mars in this case but the principle is exactly the same.
 As you watch the video you will see the optical illusion of Mars moving backwards as Earth speeds past.